 HDFS: is a distributed filesystem from Hadoop.
 It allows storage to be shared among clustered machines.
-It is used to stage data for batch import into PIO, for export of Event Server datasets, and for storage of some models (see your template for details).
+It is used to stage data for batch import into PredictionIO, for export of Event Server datasets, and for storage of some models (see your template for details).

 The output of training has two parts: a model and its meta-data.
 The model is then stored in HDFS, a local file system, or Elasticsearch.
 See the details of your algorithm.

-Elasticsearch: stores metadata such as model versions, engine versions, access key and app id mappings, evaluation results, etc. For some templates it may store the model.
+Elasticsearch: stores metadata such as model versions, engine versions, access key and app ID mappings, evaluation results, etc. For some templates it may store the model.